 Families come in various shapes, sizes, and designs.
-Whether your family includes biological children, adopted children, foster children, grandchildren, in-laws, or extended family members, family sessions can include any combination of relevant family members.
+Whether your family includes biological children, adopted children, foster children, grandchildren, in-laws, or extended family members, or any combination of those things, family sessions can include any relevant family members.

 I specialize in working with families who:

 - are grieving the loss of a family member,

 - are going through a significant transition, or